petercreyghton/ogn-install/README.md

 Install OGN software on a Raspberry Pi (all models).

 With this script i plan to create a new generic OGN-pi image for all Pi models.
-This requires Pi model detection at runtime, which is work in progress.
+This requires Pi model detection at boot time, which is work in progress.

 ## Installation basics